Submission Guidelines

 Eligible students are encouraged to send entries for our student essay contests.

-The Journal of International Affairs Online Edition runs in-depth analysis on current global issues and trends all year round.
-We accept unsolicited submissions from thought leaders and practitioners in the field of international affairs.
+The Journal of International Affairs website runs in-depth analysis on current global issues and trends throughout the year.
+We accept unsolicited submissions from thought leaders and practitioners working in various fields across international affairs.

 All submissions must be unpublished, original work.